Zhang Shicheng: Early life

-Zhang Shicheng was born in what is today the city of Dafeng (大丰), Taizhou prefecture, Jiangsu Province.
-He came from a family of salt shippers, and he himself started out in this trade in Northern Jiangsu, transporting both "legal" and "contraband" salt, as did his brothers Zhang Shiyi (张士義), Zhang Shide (张士德), and Zhang Shixin (张士信).
+Zhang Shicheng came from a family of salt shippers, and he himself started out in this trade in Northern Jiangsu, transporting both "legal" and "contraband" salt, as did his brothers Zhang Shiyi (张士義), Zhang Shide (张士德), and Zhang Shixin (张士信).
 By his generosity he earned the respect of other salt workers who made him their leader when they rebelled against the oppressive government in 1353.

 Since the 1340s, the Mongol-led Yuan dynasty began to face numerous crises.
 The Yellow River flooded constantly, and other natural disasters also occurred.
 At the same time, the Yuan dynasty required considerable military expenditure to maintain its vast empire.
 This was solved mostly through additional taxation that fell mainly on the Han Chinese population which constituted the lowest two castes in the four castes of the Yuan dynasty.
 From this chaos, leaders rose up in many places throughout the empire.
 Zhang Shicheng, who was a salt shipper from Jiangsu province rebelled against the Yuan dynasty in 1353.
 Zhang with his brother soon conquered Taizhou, Xinghua and Gaoyou in 1353.

 Regional rule

-In 1354, Zhang declared the establishment of the Da Zhou state and declared himself King Cheng (誠王) with the era name "Tianyou" (天佑).
+In 1354, Zhang declared the establishment of the state of Zhou and declared himself King Cheng (誠王) with the era name "Tianyou" (天佑).
 Soon afterward, on the same year Zhang controlled Yangzhou, an important center of salt trade on the Grand Canal of China, just north of the Yangtze.

 In 1356, Zhang seized Suzhou, the main hub of transportation and commerce of Jiangnan (the "South of the Lower Yangtze" region), and made the city his capital.
 The lands he now controlled not only were one of the country's main granaries, but also produced over half of all salt in China.
 Zhang's regime was mostly patterned on the Yuan dynasty model, but made use of some of the earlier traditional Chinese terminology as well.

 Zhang appointed his brother Zhang Shixin as prime minister and Zhang Shide as General commander.
 Many ethnic Han Yuan generals submitted to Zhang after he had established the Zhou state.
-The Zhou became the most prosperous kingdom compared to its rivals such as the Yuan, Zhu Yuanzhang and Chen Youliang.
+The Zhou became the most prosperous state compared to its rivals such as the Yuan, Zhu Yuanzhang and Chen Youliang.

 The Yangtze Delta literati strongly backed the Zhou regime, and because of this, his rival the future Ming emperor Zhu Yuanzhang was highly suspicious of them.
 When the highly educated Southern literati came to dominate the civil service examinations, the emperor would set quotas and restrictions on their appointments to curb them.